samyarsworld/galactchat-chat-app-frontend/README.md

 <a name="about"></a>
 ## About

 This is a real-time chat application made using React and Redux as frontend, and Node.js, MongoDB Atlas as backend.
 Socket.io library is used for real-time data exchange.
-The project includes an authentication page with registry that in addition to normal register and login info, it has a section to create AI-made pictures for your profile picture using Open AI DallE.
+The project includes an authentication page with the registry that in addition to normal register and login info, has a section to create AI-made pictures for your profile picture using Open AI DallE.
 Also, files are stored in Cloudinary cloud storage.
-The chat includes all chat functionality like real-time typing, notifications, messages, image message, emojis, last seen, seen, or delivered notification, and media storage for each chat.
+The chat includes all chat functionality like real-time typing, notifications, messages, image messages, emojis, last seen, seen, or delivered notifications, and media storage for each chat.

 <a name="demo"></a>